''The Encyclopedia is, and always has been, a fraud.

 Contains examples of:

-Absent Aliens: Humanity is the only sentient species in the galaxy.
+- Absent Aliens: Humanity is the only sentient species in the galaxy.
 Unless you count robots, Gaians, or Solarians, or the inhabitants of Cepheus 19.

 - Agony Beam: The Neuronic Whip, which directly stimulates nerve receptors.
 This results in a rather warped conversation in Foundation And Earth; while exploring the ruins of a once-human-inhabited planet, the protagonists are attacked by mutated dogs.
 Trevize's Disintegrator Ray is almost useless, as the dogs appear to have no survival instincts and continue their assault no matter how many of them die.
-But when Bliss hits them with the whip, they scatter at a slight telepathic nudge from Bliss.
+But when he hits them with the whip, they scatter at a slight telepathic nudge from Bliss.
 As Asimov considered violence to be perverse, even in self-defense, this is something of an Accidental Aesop.